KyleGong-alt/CSE_115_HOUSEMATES/README.md

 # CSE_115_HOUSEMATES
-Start of our new IOS billion dollar idea
+Start of our new IOS app